Honda eVTOL

 - Windows: The aircraft has taller windows than most standard aircraft, for spectacular views for the passengers

-- Wings: Two high wings with booms on the ends for VTOL propellers
+- Wings: Two high tandem wings with winglets and with booms parallel to the fuselage to hold the VTOL propellers

 - Tail: There is no tail for the aircraft but there are two vertical stabilizers at the end of the rear wing, near the rear of the aircraft